msi1427/Original-Transformer-for-Bengali-Translation/README.md

 # Original Transformer for Bengali Translation [Work in Progress]

 I come from a developing country named Bangladesh.
 Our mother tongue is Bengali.
 In this project, my plan is to translate different languages to Bengali.
-I am fascinated by transformer architecture and here I also plan to implement the whole architecture from scratch using PyTorch.
-However, during machine translation, I plan to use PyTorch built-in transformer which is better optimized for use.
+I am fascinated by transformer architecture.
+I have implemented the whole architecture from scratch using PyTorch.
+However, during machine translation, I am using PyTorch built-in transformer which is better optimized for use.
 I also have plans to deploy the model after the project.

 ## Transformer